system-zero/system-zero/README.md

 And some fragile too.
 We've also introduced pipelines and also commands that use them.
-Its not easy to make them work reliabe, as there are many side affects:
+Its not easy to make them work reliabe, as there are many side effects:
 ```sh
   $ printf newdir/another/andanother | Dir.make --parents --verbose
   created directory: newdir, with mode 0755 (drwxr-xr-x)